-- One visitor per patient per day during regular visiting hours is allowed in Avera hospitals, surgery centers, emergency departments and clinics.
+- Up to one visitor per patient per day during regular visiting hours is allowed in Avera hospitals, surgery centers, emergency departments and clinics.
 Please check with the facility prior to visiting.
 Some exceptions will be made for extenuating circumstances.
 Exceptions may be made on a case-by-case basis.

 - We have developed a New Normal Toolkit with guidance on how to help protect yourself from COVID-19 at home, work, and social activities.

 - Continuing care is just as important now as in times before the COVID-19 pandemic.
 If you need to see a doctor for any reason, don’t hesitate to utilize virtual visits.

 - We’re resuming services that were on hold due to COVID-19.
 Learn more about updates to patient visits.